 In the above example, your Ad might be displayed even when someone searches for web designer UK or even designer London.
 Let’s look at the first example.
 The user could be looking for a web design company outside London but within the UK.
 In the second one, they may be looking for a costume designer for all you know.
 Both searches will trigger your Ad and you will be billed if they click on the Ad out of curiosity.
 Broad match Ads are also displayed when someone uses synonyms.
 By default, Google Ad campaigns are set to broad match and can quickly eat into your marketing budget.

-That’s why it’s critical that you partner with a Google Ads expert who understands the nitty-gritties of keyword research and the search algorithm.
+That’s why it’s critical that you partner with Google Ads experts who understand the nitty-gritty of keyword research and the search algorithm.
 When is it recommended to use broad match searches?
-How to monitor an on-going campaign to spot irrelevant search queries that are taxing your Ad spend?
+How to monitor an ongoing campaign to spot irrelevant search queries that are taxing your Ad spend?
 Only a search marketing team with years of expertise across industries will be able to point this.

 #4 – Broad Match Modifier